Endava/cats/README.md

 - if a `httpMethod` parameter is supplied, but is not a valid HTTP method, a `warning` will be issued and no test will be executed
 - if the request payload uses a `oneOf` element to allow multiple request types, you can control which of the possible types the `CustomFuzzer` will apply to using the `oneOfSelection` keyword.
 The value of the `oneOfSelection` keyword must match the fully qualified name of the `discriminator`.
 - if no `oneOfSelection` is supplied and the request payload accepts multiple `oneOf` elements, than a custom test will be created for each type of payload
+- the file uses [Json path](https://github.com/json-path/JsonPath) syntax for all the properties you can supply; you can separate elements through `#` as in the example above or `.`

 #### Dealing with oneOf, anyOf
 When you have request payloads which can take multiple object types, you can use the `oneOfSelection` keyword to specify which of the possible object types is required by the `CustomFuzzer`.